About Us

 Chartered Physiotherapist (MSc, MCSP, MHCPC)

 I am an experienced Chartered Physiotherapist specialising in musculoskeletal conditions and sports injuries.
 I've had the privilege of working with clients in the UK and overseas, privately with elite athletes, and as a senior musculoskeletal physio in the NHS.
-I now spend most of my clinical time treating runners, cyclists, rowers, climbers, yogis and crossfit athletes.
+I now spend most of my clinical time treating runners, climbers, rowers, cyclists, yogis, Hyrox and Crossfit athletes.
 I also enjoy working with people following joint replacement surgery and those with occupational aches and pains.

-In my pratice I am particlarly interested in analysing human movement holistically and love the detective work which leads to the root cause behind particular dysfunctions.
+In my practice I am particularly interested in analysing human movement holistically and love the detective work which leads to the root cause behind particular dysfunctions.
 As a Sports Massage Therapist (level 4), and having completed several post-graduate manual therapy and acupuncture courses, I'm very hands-on.
 I tend to combine this with exploration of natural movement, influenced by my background as a qualified yoga teacher.
-I also draw regularly on my foundation in functional strength an conditioning, from my BSc hons in Sport and Exercise Science, and believe that this is key to facilitating lasting change.
+I also draw regularly on my foundation in functional strength and conditioning, from my BSc hons in Sport and Exercise Science, and believe that this is key to facilitating lasting change.

 I completed an MSc in Rehabilitation Science, qualifying as a Chartered Physiotherapist in 2011.
 I have worked with elite athletes at the National Indoor Athletic Centre in Cardiff, and after several years gaining broad experience as a senior musculoskeletal physiotherapist in the NHS, I went on to establish a successful specialist clinic at a climbing centre in Brighton with my wife Eve.
 We both worked as physios overseas before setting up our clinics in Devon.
 Whilst working in the NHS I ran the spinal rehabilitation, lower limb, hydrotherapy and acupuncture programs.